Regional Gas and Electricity Prices

 Gas and electricity suppliers often charge different amounts depending on where the supply address is located, which means that when you compare energy deals, your postcode alone could see you paying more or less than a similar property in a neighbouring area.

 So, why do energy prices differ by region?
 Will these inconsistencies affect your energy switch?
-And is there anything you can do to cut the cost of your gas and electricity bills?
+And is there anything else you can do to cut the cost of your gas and electricity bills?

-The average price you pay for energy in your region is generally influenced by three factors:
+The average price the energy providers in your area charge is generally influenced by three factors: